phdata/pipeforge/README.md

 rawDatabase:
   name: employee_raw
   path: hdfs:///ns/user/developer/raw/db
+# checkColumn: last_updated # Optional check column parameter.
+This value will be added to all pipewrench table configs for incremental ingest.
 # userDefined: Optional user defined parameters.
 These key values will be added to the pipewrench environment and configuration files to be used in templates
 #  table_suffix: _ingest
 ```